Wedding ceremonies

 Conveniently located in Spokane, WA

-near East 17th Avenue and Ray Street.
+near East 17th Avenue and South Ray Street.

 Also serving Coeur d’Alene, ID and Post Falls, ID